 You will evaluate your file system by reporting the time taken (repeat your experiments to draw statistically valid results) to create a new file of sizes, 10 KB, 100 KB, 1 MB and 10 MB.
+You can create the files using a simple C program.
 You will also report the time taken to read each of these files that are described above.

-For your report, clearly describe the layout of your disk, how and where you store the freeblock information, how and where you store the directory entries and how and where you store the actual files.
+Clearly describe the layout of your disk, how and where you store the freeblock information, how and where you store the directory entries and how and where you store the actual files.